***STOP PRESS- Applications for the Access Programme 2016-17 are now available. We offer the following programmes:

-Each student selects two different subject options from: Classical Civilisation, Economics, English Literature (d), English Literature (e), History of Art, Medieval History, Philosophy, Politics, Psychology (d), Psychology (e), Scottish History, Social and Economic History, Sociology (d), Sociology (e) and Theology and Religious Studies
+Each student selects two different subject options from: Classical Studies, Economics, English Literature (d), English Literature (e), History of Art, Medieval History, Philosophy, Politics, Psychology (d), Psychology (e), Scottish History, Social and Economic History, Sociology (d), Sociology (e) and Theology and Religious Studies

 Students on this programme may choose any two subjects from the list.
 However:

-- Students wishing to study Arts at University should consider taking at least one subject from: Classical Civilisation, English Literature, History of Art, Medieval History, Philosophy, Scottish History, Theology & Religious Studies;
+- Students wishing to study Arts at University should consider taking at least one subject from: Classical Studies; English Literature, History of Art, Medieval History, Philosophy, Scottish History, Theology & Religious Studies;

-- and students applying to study Social Sciences should consider taking at least one from: Economics, Politics, Psychology, Social and Economic History, Sociology.
+- and students applying to study Social Sciences (except Psychology – see below) should consider taking at least one from: Economics, Politics, Psychology, Social and Economic History, Sociology.